It increases anxiety and stress by blocking the neurotransmitter that relieves anxious thoughts

 • • • The end of my diary of getting rid of caffeine addiction • • •

-Just a few quotes from the Quitting Caffeine FB group:
+And now, just a few quotes from the Quitting Caffeine group:

 "Not needing it [caffeine] to have energy.
 I wake up ready like a recharged battery"

 "I am less distracted and can focus and learn more deeply"

 "I'm not a psycho.
 No mood swings, less anxiety, no surges in energy, not overly chatty.
 On a different note I was able to lose weight and fewer pms symptoms"